On Computing the Shadows and Slices of Polytopes: Results

-\begin{lemma} Given a pointed polyhedral cone $W\in \mathbb{R}^n$ and a set of projection directions $\Gamma$ one can construct, in polynomial time, a polytope $Q\in \mathbb{R}^{n}$ such that the extreme rays of $\pi(W)$ are in one-to-one correspondence with the vertices of $\pi(Q)$, where both the projections are onto the same subspace. \end{lemma} \begin{proof} Clearly, none of the projection directions lie in the relative interior of $W$, otherwise the projection spans the whole subspace.
+\begin{lemma} Given a pointed polyhedral cone $W\in \mathbb{R}^n$ and a set of projection directions $\Gamma$ one can construct, in polynomial time, a polytope $P\in \mathbb{R}^{n}$ such that the extreme rays of $\pi(W)$ are in one-to-one correspondence with the vertices of $\pi(P)$, except one vertex corresponding to the apex of $\pi(W)$.
+Furthermore, both the projections are onto the same subspace. \end{lemma} \begin{proof} Clearly, none of the projection directions lie in the interior of $W$, otherwise the projection spans the whole subspace.
 Let $W^{*}$ be the polar dual of $W$.
-For any vector $\alpha$ in the relative interior of $W^{*}$ the hyperplane $\alpha\cdot x=0 $ touches $W$ only at the origin and hence $W\cap \{x|\alpha\cdot x\leq 1\}$ is a bounded polytope.
+For any vector $\alpha$ in the interior of $W^{*}$ the hyperplane $\alpha\cdot x=0 $ touches $W$ only at the origin and hence $W\cap \{x|\alpha\cdot x\leq 1\}$ is a bounded polytope.
 It is actually a pyramid with origin as the apex.